Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Introduction

-Therefore, a natural question to ask is: \emph{How to implement effective EV charging and heating management simultaneously?} To date, a few attempts exist for EV charging under cold climates.
+To date, a few attempts exist for EV charging under cold climates.
 Power requirements of heating and fast charging of EV battery in cold temperatures are investigated in \cite{10005127}.
 A temperature-aware EV battery operation model is proposed to assess the battery performance in cold weather\cite{11152525}.
 However, both studies only consider the pre-heating step before charging events, neglecting the temporal coupling between heating and charging.
 Reference \cite{tte_bayram} designs a distributed fast EV charging control method in cold weather.
 Nevertheless, this work assumes that the charging rate of EVs is constant in cold conditions, thus not applicable to scenarios (e.g., workplace charging) where EVs experience long charging durations, during which the battery temperature gradually decreases due to heat loss to the ambient environment.
 By taking coupling of heating, charging/discharging into account, in \cite{10027463}, an offline optimization problem is formulated to jointly solve battery thermal management, EV charging and driving in cold weather.
-An offline problem is solved considering both electrical and thermal behaviors of EV battery\cite{apec_sarofim}.
+An offline problem is also solved considering both electrical and thermal behaviors of EV battery\cite{apec_sarofim}.
 While effective at the individual EV level, both methods fail to consider the diverse charging behaviors (e.g, EV arrival times) of a large fleet of EVs, which is a critical source of uncertainty that cannot be ignored.
 Moreover, both approaches rely on perfect knowledge of future information such as ambient temperature.
 Reference \cite{ruan_temperature} develops a temperature-controlled charging scheme by considering the coupling between charging and heating.
-Though this approach captures the behavioral heterogeneity of EVs, it still performs offline decision-making and relies on modeling system uncertainties.
-Such modeling typically assumes sufficient data availability and is prone to inaccuracies, thereby limiting the broader applicability of the method.
+Though this approach captures the behavioral heterogeneity of EVs, it still performs offline decision-making and relies on modeling system uncertainties, which typically assumes sufficient data availability.